 Cold Case Homicide

-The Cold Case Homicide Division exists to promote public safety by resolving the unsolved homicides within our county.
-The division has worked cooperatively with local law enforcement to systematically inventory all cases of unsolved homicides and missing persons that are on file in the different agencies.
-The division assists law enforcement by investigating and resolving these cases in order to bring the guilty to justice and closure to the families of victims.
+The Cold Case Homicide Division exists to promote public safety by resolving unsolved homicides in San Diego County.
+This unit works closely with local law enforcement agencies to systematically inventory all unsolved homicides and missing persons cases that are on file in different agencies.